 • Purpose: What is the purpose of your website?
 If the main purpose of your site is to serve as an online shop, you will need to integrate tried and tested ecommerce features into its design.
 For example, having a shopping cart represented by a suitable icon on the homepage will immediately tell people that your site is an online shop.

-The usability of your website is defined by several key factors such as visitor satisfaction with your design style, user-friendliness, reliability, efficiency and whether or not your visitors will be able to remember and recognize your business.
+The User Experience (UX) of your website is defined by several key factors such as visitor satisfaction with your design style, user-friendliness, reliability, efficiency and whether or not your visitors will be able to remember and recognize your business.
 The following takes a look at the most important design considerations that no business can afford to ignore.

-• Consistency: When initially planning your website, you will want to determine a distinct style in order to brand your business.
-This will make your website more memorable while and create a more pleasant user experience.
+• Consistency: When initially planning your website, you will want to determine a distinct style in order to brand and represent your business.
+This will make your website more memorable and create a more pleasant user experience.
 Stick with the same style throughout your website by using consistent positioning of navigational features and other on-page elements.

-• Usability: It can be tempting to take a radical approach in order to provide a completely unique user experience but this can often cause a disastrous user experience and cause your visitors to lose patience and look elsewhere.
-For the sake of visitor satisfaction, your website must be fast and efficient providing clear controls such as navigational menus, a search box and any other features which users may find helpful.
+• Usability: It can be tempting to take a radical approach in order to provide a completely unique user experience.
+However, this should generally be avoided as it can increase the learning curve and cause your visitors to lose patience and look elsewhere.
+For the sake of visitor satisfaction, your website must be fast and efficient providing clear controls such as navigational menus, a search box and any other features which they may find helpful.

 • Content clarity: Is your content easily viewable and comfortable to read?
 Avoid falling into some of the common design flaws that many Web designers make.
 Keep things simple and never sacrifice readability for the sake of fancy colors or extravagant typefaces, particularly when it comes to text-based content.
 You can enjoy a little more flexibility with things like headlines and labels, but when it comes to the bulk of any written content, stick to what is fairly conventional.